The hard part of software was never the code.

 Picture the system running at full speed.

-He writes the spec.
-This is the hardest hour of his day.
+She writes the spec.
+This is the hardest hour of her day.
 The difficulty is in the thinking.
 What should the system do at the boundary?
 What happens when the network drops mid transaction?
 What does "success" mean, precisely, in terms a machine can verify?
 The spec is challenged, revised, and frozen.
 It is the primary artifact, the thing that took real thought to produce.

-An agent reads each spec and builds the mold.
+An agent reads each spec and builds the mold against the SDK.
 Unit tests, integration tests, contract tests.
-The tests compile.
+The tests compile against SDK interfaces.
 Every one fails.
 No implementation exists yet.
 The mold is ready.

 Then the cast.
 Five modules.
 Five agents.
 Each receives its spec, its tests, and the interface contracts of its neighbors.
 They work in parallel, independently, silently.
 They do not communicate because they do not need to.
 The specs and contracts contain everything.
 One finishes in minutes.
 Another takes an hour.
 They are not synchronized.
 When each agent's tests pass, the module is done.

 Remove any piece and the machine breaks.
+Without research, decisions are uninvestigated and specifications encode assumptions instead of evidence.
 Without specs, agents hallucinate, producing plausible code aimed at the wrong problem.
+Without the SDK, agents invent incompatible architectures that cannot integrate.
+Without local-first discipline, the system becomes structurally dependent on expensive frontier models and collapses when conditions change.
 Without tests, infinite variety with no definition of correct.
 Without modularity, agents collide in merge conflicts, contradictions, and chaos.
 Without flow, work pools in the wrong places.
 Without CI/CD, the whole arrangement depends on discipline that humans will eventually forget and agents will never have.

 The principles are load bearing members in a single structure, and each assumes the others are present.
+Research informs decisions.
 Specification creates the foundation.
+The SDK constrains the vocabulary.
+Local-first forces engineering discipline.
 Tests constrain the shape.
 Modularity enables concurrency.
 Flow exposes bottlenecks.
 CI/CD enforces integrity.
+Intentional divergence gives the product identity.
+Assembly pressure validates that the parts compose under real conditions.
 Remove one, and the structure does not degrade gracefully.
 It collapses.

 This is why the methodology is called Codex Automata, the book of self moving things.
 The specifications, tests, gates, and pipelines form a machine that, once built, moves on its own.
 Agents fill the mold.
 The pipeline verifies the casting.
 The board reveals the flow.
 Humans design the machine and oversee its operation, but the machine runs.